mlchr/mkwsetup/README.md

 Wired controllers will always have less latency than wireless ones.

 However, swapping controllers is not advisable as controller layout/familiarity is far more important than minor latency changes.
 However, with the adequate modding ability (technical knowledge and soldering), it's most likely possible to mod a wii to accept high-speed wireless.
-The bluetooth that the wii uses has about 16ms of added latency due to the controller used.
-Modern consoles have improved on this and gaming mice especially have pushed latency of wireless to be within 1-2ms of wired (or in some cases matching it).

-It may be possible to mod a Wii and controller to use a different bluetooth controller.
+- It may be possible to mod a Wii and controller to use a different bluetooth controller.

-I also do not have access to an oscilloscope at the moment, so I cannot do latency testing.
-However, the Bluetooth the Wii uses has been shown to have roughly 16ms of latency in other consoles/applications.
+- The Bluetooth the Wii uses has been shown to have roughly 16ms of latency in other consoles/applications.

-There is an adapter for the Classic Controller that allows it to connect to a GC port.
+- There is an adapter for the Classic Controller that allows it to connect to a GC port.
 This adapter has 4ms of latency, so it will cut the input latency by roughly 12ms.
+- Phobb gamecube controllers and other similar will have more accurate and consistent input, as well as better longevity due to using hall-effect sensors rather than a normal stickbox.
+- You may find it useful to add notches into the control stick for better softdrifting ability

 # Monitor
 CRTs will always be the best displays for console games due to them having virtually 0 input lag and perfect motion clarity.
 There are *some* LCDs that may get within 1-2ms of a CRT's input lag, however, almost all of these have horrible response times, leading to non-static 3D objects (such as walls, items, etc.) to be blurry.